 Not everyone will be accepted

-Not every sales leader will be accepted into a forum.
+We will not accept all sales leaders into a forum.
 You’ll have an interviewing process with current forum members and a try-out period.
-As you might suspect, with such a tight-knit group we’ll be looking for members who are willing to make a commitment to the group.
+As you might suspect, with such a tight-knit group we’ll be looking for members who will make a big commitment to the group.

 Other topics we've discussed.